P. Ananda Kumar: NRCPB (NIPB)

 Dr Kumar was Director of National Research Centre for Plant Biotechnology (NRCPB) located on the campus of Indian Agricultural Research Institute, New Delhi, India.
 It is currently known as National Institute for Plant Biotechnology NRCPB reached great heights during his tenure (2007-2012).
 The institute unveiled genome sequences of tomato, Pigeonpea and Linseed.
 Public-Private Partnership (PPP) was given impetus and several technologies were commercialized.
 The institute was conferred with 'Sardar Patel Best ICAR Institution Award' by ICAR and 'Mahindra Krishi Sansthan Award' by Mahindra and Mahindra.

 SPBB

 Dr Kumar is Secretary of the Society for Plant Biochemistry and Biotechnology (SPBB).
 The society publishes a highly rated journal 'Journal of plant Biochemistry and Biotechnology' in collaboration with Springer.

 Dr Kumar organized a highly successful international conference at New Delhi (21–24 February 2012) on behalf of SPBB.
 The conference was inaugurated by Prof. M.S.
 Swaminathan and attended by more than 600 national and international delegates.
+Currently, Dr. Kumar is the Vice-President of SPBB.